finnito/Science/content/12phy/as91171/4-circular-motion.md

 1. Draw labelled arrows showing the forces acting upon the plank.
 2. Calculate the support force of __Support A__.
 Use $g=10ms^{-2}$.

-__Note:__ The plank's weight force acts through its center of mass, therefore the overhanging plank does not matter, other than to reduce the length of certain measurements.
+__Note__ - The plank's weight force acts through its center of mass, therefore the overhanging plank does not matter, other than to reduce the length of certain measurements.

 ---